 - He has a strong inclination for 'mouthiness' until you redirect this undesirable behavior

-- He can have a strong prey drive
+- He can have a strong prey drive and a strong leash and harness is recommended for walks.

 - He sheds copiously all year long, and 'blows'—or heavily sheds—his undercoat twice a year